WabWit/star-technology-fusion-catalizer/README.md

 # Star Technology(StarT for short)

-This is a FORK of the original
+This is a FORK of the original, scroll down for the changes made
 <a href="https://trulyno.github.io/StarT-docs/">Official Wiki</a>
 <p style="text-align: center;">🚀 Minecraft 1.20.1 | ⚙️ GregTech CEu Modern | 🛠️ Work in Progress</p>
 <p style="text-align: center;">Minimum RAM: 4GB | Recommended: 6GB+</p>